AppGharage/Epay-Docs/source/docs/webhooks.md

 ### Configure your webhook

-Webhooks are configured in the Dashboad's Settings Navigation section.
-Add your Webhook endpoint/URL for receiving webhooks.You can enter any URL as the endpoint or destination for recieving notifications.
+Webhooks are configured in the Dashboard's Settings Navigation section.
+Add your Webhook endpoint / URL for receiving webhooks.
+You can enter any URL as the endpoint or destination for receiving notifications.
 However, this should be a dedicated page on your server that is setup to receive webhook notifications.
 Example Url is: https://pay.epay.com

 ### Connect your payment page